Ljuka/soteria/README.md

 # soteria

-Soteria is a mini framework for testing website's security, including sql injection, xss, and dos testing.
+Soteria is a mini framework for testing website's security, including sql injection and xss testing.
 It also includes website scanning like ports, ip address and whois (information about registration)